Dhruv Jurel

-Career
+Early life and domestic career

+Jurel was born in a Jat family in Agra on 21 January 2001.
+His father served in the Indian army and is a Kargil war veteran.
+At the age of five, he had to have plastic surgery when his left leg was trapped under a bus tyre.

+Dhruv Jurel attributes his selection to the Indian Test team to the sacrifices of his parents, highlighting his father's, a Kargil war veteran, initial reluctance due to financial constraints.
+When he was 14, his dad took out a loan to buy him a 2000 rupee (£20) Kashmir willow bat, and his mother pawned her only gold necklace to buy a kit bag.

-Dhruv Jurel started his journey of being a cricketer during a summer camp in his school.
-He there sighted some children while playing cricket and it develops his interest in the game.
-And then he got selected in U-14 at the age of 14, and then also played U-16 and U-19 for Uttar Pradesh.
+He started playing cricket during a summer camp in his school.
+Over there, he saw some children playing cricket and it developed his interest in the game.
+He then left his home in Agra and went to train at a cricket academy in Noida, on Delhi’s outskirts.
+He played youth cricket for Uttar Pradesh's U-14, U-16 and U-19 teams.

-Biography of Dhruv Jurel is quite interesting and the youngsters can learn a lot from his struggling journey to make cricket his passion.
-As his mother have to sell her jewellery for buying the cricket kit for him and much more to know.

-Jurel made his Twenty20 debut on 10 January 2021, for Uttar Pradesh in the 2020–21 Syed Mushtaq Ali Trophy.
+Jurel made his Twenty20 debut on 10 January 2021 for Uttar Pradesh in the 2020–21 Syed Mushtaq Ali Trophy.
 Prior to his T20 debut, he was named as the vice-captain of India's squad for the 2020 Under-19 Cricket World Cup.

 In February 2022, he was bought by the Rajasthan Royals in the auction for the 2022 Indian Premier League tournament.
 He made his first-class debut on 17 February 2022, for Uttar Pradesh in the 2021–22 Ranji Trophy.
+Jurel made his debut for Rajasthan Royals against Punjab Kings at Guwahati on 5 April 2023, hitting 32*(15).
+This performance cemented Jurel's place in the side.

+He made his List A debut on 14 July 2023, for India A against United Arab Emirates A, in the 2023 ACC Emerging Teams Asia Cup.

+In August 2025, Dhruv was named as the captain of Central Zone cricket team for 2025–26 Duleep Trophy.